imadkhancodes/web-tech-lab-14/README.md

 * Student Lab Work (ASP.NET Core Practice)

----

-If you want, I can also:
-✔ add screenshots section
 ✔ make professional GitHub repo structure
 ✔ or convert this into downloadable README.md file